-Muscles/Connective Tissue: About 90% of vampire muscles are of the fast-twitch variety (compared to 50% for the average human).
+About 90 percent of vampiric muscles are of the fast-twitch variety (compared to 50 percent for the average human).
 This brand of musculature enables short bursts of maximal force, ideal when hunting prey.
-However, unlike typical fast-twitch muscles, vampire muscles are highly resistant to fatigue, thanks to a drastic increase in mitochondria.
+However, unlike typical fast-twitch muscles, vampiric muscles are highly resistant to fatigue, thanks to a drastic increase in myoglobin and mitochondria.
 Ligaments and tendons thicken in response to the workload imposed upon them by the muscles.

-Skeletal System: Osteoblast production causes a vampire's entire skeleton to harden and thicken, both during the coma and after each feeding.
-As a vampire loses its fat and water stores, its spine will curve into a hunchback, a condition known as kyphosis.
+Osteoblast production causes a vampire's entire skeleton to harden and thicken, both during the coma and after each feeding.
+As a vampire loses its fat and water stores, its spine will curve into a hunchback—a condition known as kyphosis.